platformio/platformio-docs/index.rst

 PlatformIO is a new generation ecosystem for embedded development
 =================================================================

 **A place where Developers and Teams have true Freedom!
-No more hardware or software lock-ins!**
+No more vendor lock-in!**

 * Open source, maximum permissive Apache 2.0 license
 * Cross-platform IDE and Unified Debugger